Published: April 27, 2021 | Last Updated: June 25, 2024

 The Nevers, Carnival Row (S2), Bridgerton, Starstruck, The Wheel of Time, Adult Material

-Dor is a seasoned intimacy coordinator, originating the intimacy director role in London’s West End.
-She works as a tutor for Movement Directors Association, Rose Bruford College, East 15 Acting School, and the Shakespeare’s Globe.
+Dor is a seasoned intimacy coordinator.
+She originated the intimacy director role in London’s West End and worked as a tutor for the Movement Directors Association, Rose Bruford College, East 15 Acting School, and Shakespeare’s Globe.

-She teaches at film schools, including National Film & TV School, London Film School, Raindance, and London School of Commerce.
+She has taught at film schools, including the National Film & TV School, the London Film School, Raindance, and the London School of Commerce.

 Alicia Rodis